ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

 ```

-We can see that the Action genre had by far the strongest sales numbers in North America<br>
+We can see that the Action genre had by far the strongest sales numbers in North America.<br>
-Sports, Shooters, and Misc. games have also had great numbers so far from 2000-2020<br>
+Sports, Shooters, and Misc. games have also had great numbers so far from 2000-2020.<br>
 ![png](output_9_0.png)